swcarpentry/DEPRECATED-bc/novice/git/04-branches.md

 ---

 #####Objectives:
-*	Explain what branches and why they are helpful for individual and collaborative workflows.
+*	Explain what branches are and why they are helpful for individual and collaborative workflows.
 *	Explain how to make a branch and navigate between branches.
 *	Explain how to isolate work in a branch and merge it back to your main branch.